ibexa/documentation-developer/docs/trainings/commerce/pim/021_product_exchange.md

-After having modeled your catalog organization on your developer instance, you may want/need to [generate migration files](exporting_data.md) for backup, or to install the model on a shared instance (for example a staging instance or the production instance) where the creation of the final products is then done.
+After having modeled your catalog organization on your developer instance, you may want/need to [generate migration files](exporting_data.md) for backup, or to install the model on a shared instance (for example a staging instance, or the production instance where the creation of the final products is then done).

 Export attribute groups, attributes, and product types: